 You may be a light sleeper, in which case you definitely need to pack earplugs to help you sleep through all that racket.

-And you're going to need all the rest you can get.
-If it will help you sleep, give yourself permission to pack your favorite blankie or stuffed toy — or even that white noise machine.
+With a full day ahead of you, you're going to need all the rest you can get.
+If it will help you sleep, give yourself permission to pack your favorite blanket or stuffed toy — or even a portable noise machine.

 Other Things You May Need to Pack

 Some of these are essential; some are not.
-It's not a complete list, but these are a few things I have found useful that some people tend to forget:
+It's not a complete list, but these are a few things that will prove to be useful and are often times forgotten:

-- Don't forget your Disneyland tickets.
+- Tickets: Don't forget your Disneyland tickets!
 If you're using e-tickets, make sure you have the receipt to scan at the gate.
 You might be able to save the day if you forget them, but it's a hassle you don't need.

-- If you hate those hotel pillows that turn into a pancake as soon as you put your head on them, take your own.
+- Pillows: If you dislike hotel pillows that turn into a pancake as soon as you put your head on them, take your own.
 You can find good ones made of memory foam that roll up into a packable-sized ball.

-- Friends who are on their feet all day tell me that it helps to wear different shoes each day.
+- Shoes: It helps to wear different shoes each day.
 They might take up some room in your bag, but your feet with thank you for giving them a change of pace.

-- Take your phone's charging cord.
-If you use it all day to take photos, make videos, post on... social media and so on, you may also need a portable charger.
+- Charging Cord: Make sure to bring your phone's charging cord.
+If you use it all day to take photos, make videos, post on social media and so on, you may also need a portable charger.

-- If you're a photographer and want to take photos a night.
-You can take a folding tripod or monopod into Disneyland as long it can fit inside a standard backpack.
+- Photography: If you're a photographer and want to take a lot of photos, you can take a folding tripod or monopod into Disneyland as long it can fit inside a standard backpack.

 For Your Disney Digital Suitcase